nebnotes/nebnotes.github.io/src/dbms.md

     - Manual database
     - Electronic database

-> Database management system is digital system that allows you to create, modify, process, store and retrieve information in an organized form.
+> Database management system is a digital system that allows you to create, modify, process, store, and retrieve information in an organized form.

 - Examples of DBMS:
     - Ms-Access